-A course designed for students of all disciplines to develop critical thinking skills, critical reading skills, and the speed needed for academic success.
+This is a course designed for students of all disciplines to develop critical thinking skills, critical reading skills, and the speed needed for academic success.
 The course concentrates on the ability to read, understand, and respond to college level texts across the curriculum.
 Lecture.
 Letter grade only.
 Transferable to CSU.
 May not be offered each semester.

-Appreciation of Literature
+ENGLISH 112 - 3 Units Appreciation of Literature

-For transfer students interested in a broad introduction to literary genres, elements and techniques in cultural/historical context.
-Literary works will be chosen from all three genres and various historical periods and will illustrate various genres, cultures, historical contexts and the relationships between them.
+This course is a broad introduction to literary genres, elements and techniques in cultural/historical context.
+Literary works will be chosen from all three genres and various historical periods.
+The readings will illustrate various genres, historical contexts and cultural contexts, as well as the relationships between them.
 Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-Great Myths and Legends
+ENGLISH 114 - 3 Units Great Myths and Legends

-A survey of the famous myths and legends of many diverse cultures, East and West.
-Familiarity with myths and legends provides insights into the human mind throughout the ages, and adds dimension to the study of history, psychology, literature and anthropology.
+This course surveys the famous myths and legends of various world cultures.
+Readings will include original myths as well as critical approaches to mythology.
+The course will deal with universal topics such as creation, destruction, and the relationship between gods and the natural world.
 Lecture.
-Optional credit/no credit or grade.
-UC Credit limitations: English 114 and English 114H combined-maximum credit, one course.
+Optional credit/no credit or grade.UC Credit limitations: English 114 and English 114H combined-maximum credit, one course.
 Transferable to CSU; UC.